Skip to main content

 For each eligible item the customer chooses a quantity (full or partial) and a reason from the merchant-configured dropdown.
 The default reasons are Changed my mind, Wrong size or fit, Defective or damaged, and Not as described; merchants can add or remove reasons in Stores → Configuration → MageMe Extensions → EU Withdrawal → Frontend → Return Reasons.
 If Enable "Other" is on, customers get a free-text field (max 500 characters).

-A live-updating sidebar shows the refund estimate — item subtotal, tax, plus shipping when every eligible item is fully returned.
+A live-updating sidebar shows the refund estimate — item subtotal, plus delivery when every eligible item is fully returned.

 Step 3: Review and confirm